 In a Nutshell

 Central banks are independent national institutions that provide financial and banking services.
-They play a important role when it comes to monetary policy.
-With a number of different tools they are capable of increasing or decreasing money supply to expand or contract economic activity.
+They play an important role when it comes to monetary policy.
+With a number of different tools, they are capable of increasing or decreasing money supply to expand or contract economic activity.
 However, their control is only indirect, because most of the money within the economy is actually created by commercial banks through fractional reserve banking.